The World Ends with You: Plot

-At that moment, Joshua reappears and reveals himself to be the Composer.
-Joshua returns the missing part of Neku's memory of death: Joshua himself shot Neku, choosing him to be his proxy in his challenge with Kitaniji.
-Minamimoto, who had been trying to usurp the position of Composer, was trying to kill Joshua in his weakened state as a human.
-After Kitaniji fails to defeat Neku by using his friends against him, Joshua gives Neku one last challenge: To fire upon Joshua to determine the fate of Shibuya.
-Neku is too conflicted to make a choice, and is shot down by Joshua.
-Neku finds himself once again at the scramble crossing, confused by events, but alive this time.
+Joshua reappears and reveals himself to be the Composer, returning to Neku the missing part of his memory of his death: Joshua was the one who shot Neku and chose him to be his proxy in his challenge with Kitaniji.
+Minamimoto, who had been trying to usurp the position of Composer, attempted to kill Joshua in his weakened state as a human.
+After Kitaniji fails to defeat Neku by using his friends against him, Joshua gives Neku one last challenge: to shoot Joshua to determine the fate of Shibuya.
+Neku is too conflicted to make a choice, and Joshua shoots him down.
+Neku finds himself back at the scramble crossing, confused but alive.

 The game's credits show scenes seven days later in the RG.
-As Neku walks from Udagawa to Hachiko to meet Beat, Rhyme, and Shiki, he discusses how the past three weeks have changed him for the better.
-In a statement directed at an absent Joshua, Neku says that although he will not forgive him for what he has done, he trusts him.
-Neku then asks if Joshua will be present at Hachiko as well.
-Secret reports that can be obtained by completing additional missions after beating the game reveal that Joshua, after seeing the change in personality of Neku over the weeks of playing the game, decides to spare Shibuya, now believing the city to be ideal.
+As Neku walks from Udagawa to the statue of Hachikō to meet Beat, Rhyme, and Shiki, he discusses how the past three weeks have changed him for the better.
+In a statement addressed to an absent Joshua, Neku states that he trusts him despite not forgiving him for his actions.
+Neku then asks if Joshua will be present at Hachikō as well.
+Secret reports that can be obtained by completing additional missions after beating the game reveal that Joshua, after seeing Neku's personality change while playing the game, decides to spare Shibuya, now believing it to be ideal.

 A New Day

 The Final Remix version of the game adds new storyline content taking place after the main game.
-Neku and Beat awaken in a geographically distorted alternate version of Shibuya and are assigned a mission to escape Shibuya within 24 hours.
-Accompanied by a Reaper named Coco Atarashi, the two begin to make their way through the alternate Shibuya while encountering Shiki and Rhyme along the way.
-As they progress, Neku has visions of a city being destroyed and a strange girl with Shiki's stuffed animal, as well as what seem to be distorted flashbacks of his death and Rhyme's sacrifice.
-When Rhyme sacrifices herself to save Beat in a manner identical to Neku's vision, Neku realizes that he is having visions of the future.
-Neku and Beat arrive at Mr. Hanekoma's café, and he reveals that the Shibuya they have been traversing is one giant Noise created by Coco.
+Neku and Beat awaken in a geographically distorted alternate version of Shibuya and are assigned a mission to escape it within 24 hours.
+Accompanied by a Reaper named Coco Atarashi, the two traverse through the alternate Shibuya while encountering Shiki and Rhyme.
+As they progress, Neku has visions of a city being destroyed and a strange girl with Shiki's stuffed animal, as well as what are seemingly distorted flashbacks of his death and Rhyme's sacrifice.
+When Rhyme sacrifices herself to save Beat as in Neku's vision, Neku realizes that he is having visions of the future.
+Neku and Beat arrive at Mr. Hanekoma's café, and he reveals that the Shibuya they have been traversing is a giant Noise Coco created.
 Neku and Beat defeat the Noise and return to reality.
-An enraged Coco shoots Neku dead but is driven off by Joshua.
-Joshua meets with Mr. Hanekoma to discuss recent events; they reveal that Shinjuku has been erased and Noise are starting to appear in the RG and that the strange girl from Neku's visions was a survivor of the incident who they theorize caused Neku's visions and was helping him along.
+An enraged Coco shoots Neku dead, but Joshua fends her off.
+Joshua meets with Hanekoma to discuss recent events; they reveal that Shinjuku has been erased and that Noise are starting to appear in the RG, and that the strange girl from Neku's visions was a survivor of the incident who they theorize caused Neku's visions and was helping him.
 Elsewhere, Coco plots to continue using Neku for her plans and resurrects Minamimoto to serve as his partner.